 Outcome expectation: Delays and tension within the group lead to a failed course in the worst case and a bad grade in the best case

 Remedial action: As the team leader, your goal was to resolve the conflict, ensure the project’s timely completion, and maintain a positive team atmosphere.
 You facilitated a meeting where both parties could express their concerns, and then led a discussion to find common ground.
 You also established clear communication guidelines and assigned specific responsibilities to each team member.
-From then on you regularly checked in on the team and made sure that everyone is okay.
+From then on you regularly checked in on the team and made sure that everyone was okay.

 End result: The team reached a consensus, completed the project on time, and received high marks.
 The experience taught you the importance of active listening and fostering open communication in a leadership role.